John D. Lavelle: Early life and education

+Career

 World War II

 Lavelle returned to Randolph Field as a flying instructor and in 1942 was assigned as part of a cadre to open Waco Army Airfield, where he served as squadron commander and director of flying.
 During World War II he saw combat in the European Theater of Operations, where he served with the 412th Fighter Squadron.
 He flew 76 combat missions in the P-47 Thunderbolt.

 The 412th Fighter Squadron was part of the 373d Fighter Group, composed of the 410th, 411th and 412th Fighter Squadrons.
 The Group was constituted on May 25, 1943 and activated on August 15, 1943.
-The Group trained for combat in P-47 Thunderbolts.
+The Group trained for combat in P-47s.

 The 373d Fighter Group deployed to England in March 1944 where it was assigned to the 9th Air Force.
 The Group flew its first combat mission on May 8, 1944, a fighter sweep over Normandy.
 The Group then took part in preinvasion activities, the P-47s escorting B-26s to attack air fields, bridges, and railroads in France.

 When the Allies launched the Normandy invasion on June 6, 1944, the 373d Fighter Group's P-47s patrolled the air over the beachhead, and hit troops, tanks, roads, fuel depots, and other targets in the assault area until the end of the month.

 The 373d Fighter Group moved to France in July 1944 where it struck railroads, hangars, boxcars, warehouses and other objectives to prevent reinforcements from reaching the front at Saint-Lô, where the Allies broke through on July 25, 1944.
 The Group bombed such targets as troops in the Falaise-Argentan area in August 1944.

 During the Battle of the Bulge, December 1944 – January 1945, the 373d Fighter Group concentrated on the destruction of bridges, marshalling yards and highways.
 It flew reconnaissance missions to support ground operations in the Rhine Valley in March 1945, hitting airfields, motor transports, etc. The Group continued tactical air operations until May 4, 1945.

 On March 23, 1945, then-Major Lavelle was credited with damaging four enemy aircraft on the ground.

 The 373d Fighter Group returned to the United States in August 1945 and was inactivated on November 7, 1945.